IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 		- `primary_ipv4_address` - (String) The IPv4 address range that the subnet uses.
 		- `subnet` - (String) The ID of the subnet that is used in the more network interface.
 		- `security_groups` (List)A list of security groups that were created for the interface.
+	- `placement_target`- (List) The placement restrictions for the virtual server instance.

+	  Nested scheme for `placement_target`:
+		- `crn` - (String) The CRN for this placement target resource.
+		- `deleted` - (String) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
+			- `more_info` -  (String) Link to documentation about deleted resources.
+		- `href` - (String) The URL for this placement target resource.
+		- `id` - (String) The unique identifier for this placement target resource.
+		- `name` - (String) The unique user-defined name for this placement target resource.
+If unspecified, the name will be a hyphenated list of randomly-selected words.
+		- `resource_type` - (String) The type of resource referenced.
 	- `primary_network_interface`- (List) A list of primary network interfaces that were created for the instance.

 	  Nested scheme for `primary_network_interface`: